lastmile-ai/eval-cookbook/README.md

 Start with our [Getting Started Notebook](https://github.com/lastmile-ai/eval-cookbook/blob/main/getting_started/Getting_Started.ipynb).

-This notebook will guide you through the basic setup and introduce you to the key concepts and features of RAG Debugger.
+This notebook will guide you through the basic setup and introduce you to key concepts.

 ## Repository Structure